Everest base Camp Luxury Lodge Trek

 Trekking Itinerary from Lukla to Everest Base Camp

-Lukla to Phakding: Begin your journey in Lukla at an elevation of 9,100 feet (2,800 meters) with an oxygen level at 72% of sea level.
+Lukla to Phakding: Begin your journey in Lukla, located at an elevation of 9,100 feet (2,800 meters), with an oxygen level of 72% of that at sea level.
 Trek 7.5 kilometers (4.66 miles) over approximately three hours, descending slightly to Phakding at 8,563 feet (2,610 meters), where oxygen levels increase to 74%.

 Phakding to Namche Bazaar: From Phakding, ascend 5 miles (8.0 kilometers) to Namche Bazaar in about six hours.
 You’ll start at 8,563 feet (2,610 meters) with 74% oxygen and reach Namche Bazaar at 11,286 feet (3,440 meters), where the oxygen level drops to 70%.